phaybein/react_2019_bare_bones/README.md

 What's all the bells and whistles this project can perform?

 - Give you the bare-bones `React` application
-- You have the ability to use `CSS` and load files separately.
+- You have the ability to use `SCSS` and load files separately.
 - `Autoprefixer` is used to handle Vendor Prefixes automatically.

 ## Contributing